-Home / Cities / Bengaluru News / Heavy Rains Cause Water Leaks in Bengaluru Airport’s T2 Terminal, Upto 17 Flights Diverted
+Home / Uncategorized / Heavy Rains Cause Water Leaks in Bengaluru Airport’s T2 Terminal, Upto 17 Flights Diverted

 Heavy Rains Cause Water Leaks in Bengaluru Airport’s T2 Terminal, Upto 17 Flights Diverted